Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.05.22 (BR)
+- Removed "global" from sub-menus.
+- Removed some buttons label redundancies.

 2023.05.21 (BR)
 - Converted more "static" methods from MOO1GameOptions.
 - Validated the right option is given to the GUI panel.